debaghosh/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker :moneybag:
 **Python project - Parsing** :books:

-A script to check whether the price of Six Crows Duology bookset :orange_book: has reduced below ₹2,100.
+This is a python script to check whether the price of Six Crows Duology bookset :orange_book: has reduced below ₹2,100.
 Whenever the price falls, an email :e-mail: and sms :inbox_tray: gets sent to the users accounts along with the link of the URL of the product on Amazon.
 The email is sent by the built in `smtplib` and the sms is sent through `twilio`.

 <p align="center"><img src="email.jpg" width=300px /> </p>